Roll Back the Clock aims to boost physical activity rates among Australians aged 65 and over through bowls, light exercise and education.

 Sessions will be adapted for individuals and benefits include flexibility, muscular endurance and strength and in some instances aerobic/cardiovascular exercise.

 Currently, only 25 per cent of Australians over 65 meet the Department of Health physical activity guidelines of 30 minutes of activity per day.

-(Limit of 20 people per session, scroll down for further info on pilot program locations, dates & times)
+(Limit of 20 people per session, scroll down for further info on the program locations, dates & times)